 preload preload preload preload preload preload

-archive of dennis g. / XORN.ORG 9
+archive of dennis g. / XORN.ORG when this is the answer, what was the question?

 Running GNU/Linux on an IBM/Lenovo Thinkpad Z61e